 A special fee will be charged for this course.
 Prerequisites: College level reading, writing and math skills are required.
+Co-requisite: PHY 2048

 General Physics with Calculus II

 Second semester of general physics and laboratory for physics majors and engineering students.